J35P312/Bianca_Singularity/README.md

 # Bianca_Singularity
 A template config for creating singularity environments for the Bianca cluster.
-This config is based on the truatpasteurdotfr/singularity-docker-anaconda environment.

-The environent contains anaconda, mummer, picard tools, nextflow , bwa and samtools.
+The environent contains

+	mummer

+	picard tools

+	Cite-seq-count

+	Abyss

+	WisecondorX

+	bwa

+	samtools

+	minimap2

+	biobambam

+	IchorCNA

 # Create the environment